janpolowinski/dswarm-temporary-docu/Available-Transformation-Functions.md

-__Note:__ d:swarm uses functions of the Metamorph framework for data transformation.
+__Note:__ d:swarm uses functions of the Metafacture framework for data transformation.
 You can find more detailed information about these functions at https://github.com/culturegraph/metafacture-core/wiki/Metamorph-functions.

 <table>
 <thead>